 Preheat the broiler.
 Set up an ice water bath in the sink or a very large bowl.
-When the broiler is hot, carefully place a single layer of chiles on the foil-covered rack or baking sheet and cook until the skin begins to blister on top, about Minutes.
+When the broiler is hot, carefully place a single layer of chiles on the foil-covered rack or baking sheet and broil until the skin begins to blister on top, about 3 to 5 minutes.
 Carefully turn the chiles using long tongs or a metal meat fork, and continue to cook until the skins are blistered all over, about minutes more.
 Watch the chiles closely—they burn quickly.
 As soon as the chiles are parched, immerse them in the ice bath.
 Once the chiles have cooled to the touch, simply pull off the skin in strips, working from the stem to the tip—it should come away easily.

 Blot the chiles dry between layers of paper towels.
 Keep the stems on if preparing chiles rellenos, or remove them if using the chiles in other ways.
 For a milder roasted chile, slice open the pods and strip out the seeds and veins with the backside of a knife.